 Jan.
-12, 2017 EPA Administrator McCarthy issues a Final Evaluation that the 2022-2025 greenhouse gas standards remain appropriate and should not change.
+12, 2017 EPA Administrator McCarthy issues a Final Determination that the 2022-2025 greenhouse gas standards remain appropriate and should not change.
 This represents the end of the Mid-term Evaluation of the standards.

-March 13, 2017 The Alliance of Auto Manufacturers petitions for review of EPA’s Mid-term Evaluation of greenhouse gas standards in the D.C.
-Circuit.
+March 13, 2017 The Alliance of Auto Manufacturers petitions for review of EPA’s Final Determination on the greenhouse gas standards in the DC Circuit.

 March 20, 2017 The Alliance of Auto Manufacturers withdraws its petition.

-March 22, 2017 EPA publishes notice of its intent to reconsider the Mid-term Evaluation of greenhouse gas standards.
+March 22, 2017 EPA publishes notice of its intent to reconsider the Final Determination on the greenhouse gas standards.
 EPA states it will make a new determination by April 1, 2018.

 July 26, 2017 NHTSA publishes a notice of intent to conduct an environmental impact statement, a preliminary step toward setting 2022-2025 CAFE standards.

-Aug.
-21, 2017 EPA opens a comment period for the reconsideration of the Mid-term Evaluation for the 2022-2025 greenhouse gas standards.
-The comment period is open until Oct.
-5, 2017.
+August 21, 2017 EPA opens a comment period for the reconsideration of the Final Determination on the 2022-2025 greenhouse gas standards.
+The comment period is open until October 5, 2017.

-May 1, 2018 A coalition of states and the District of Columbia sue EPA over its new determination of the Mid-term Evaluation.
+May 1, 2018 A coalition of states, cities, and counties, led by California, sue EPA over its revised determination of the Mid-term Evaluation.
+State of California v.
+EPA, No. 18-01114 (D.C.
+Cir.).
 According to HLS Professor Jody Freeman, “This is a preliminary challenge.
 It’s a shot across the bow.
 It sets the table to challenge the agency’s reasons for rolling back the rule, if they go ahead and do it.”

 May 7, 2018 The California Air Resources Board (CARB) issues a request for public input while it considers “options to best ensure that the greenhouse gas (GHG) emission benefits in California from the current national program and California’s light-duty vehicle GHG regulation are maintained.”
 California is preparing to only accept cars that meet the Obama-era rules, even if the Trump administration succeeds in rolling back those standards.

-May 16, 2018 A coalition of environmental groups sues EPA, challenging its new determination of the Mid-term Evaluation finding the standards “not appropriate” and re-opening the standard-setting process.
+May 16, 2018 A coalition of environmental groups sues EPA, challenging its revised determination of the Mid-term Evaluation finding the standards “not appropriate” and re-opening the standard-setting process.